b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 &nbsp;

 ### Journal of Discourses
-The [official topic essays](https://www.churchofjesuschrist.org/study/manual/gospel-topics/journal-of-discourses?lang=eng), reminds us that the Journal of Discourses is not an official publication, but it does have doctrinal teachings of early church leaders.
+The [official topic essays](https://www.churchofjesuschrist.org/study/manual/gospel-topics/journal-of-discourses?lang=eng) remind us that the Journal of Discourses is not an official publication, but it does have doctrinal teachings of early church leaders.

 > *“It included some doctrinal instruction but also practical teaching, some of which is speculative in nature and some of which is only of historical interest.”*